EYFS: Our Lady of Walsingham

 This area of learning includes science, history, geography, design technology, information technology and religious education within topics.
 We focus on providing the children with a range of activities and different equipment to investigate and use.

-Nursery Curriculum Newsletter- Spring 2
+Nursery Curriculum Newsletter- Autumn 1

-EYFS Policy 2023
+EYFS Policy 2025

 Communication and Language